-Rhode Island has an exemption on Social Security taxation for those who have reached full retirement age and in tax year 2018 meant an adjusted gross income of up to $83,550 for an individual and $104,450 for a married couple.
+Rhode Island has an exemption on Social Security taxation for those who have reached full retirement age and in tax year 2018 had an adjusted gross income of up to $83,550 for an individual and $104,450 for a married couple.
 The limits increase for inflation annually.

 In late 2019, Utah adopted a sweeping new tax bill that includes a Social Security tax credit.

 Vermont followed the federal rules for determining the taxable portion of Social Security benefits, then it adopted exemptions for taxpayers with incomes below $25,000 for single filers and $32,000 for other statuses.
 Benefits for those with higher incomes are taxed at incremental levels with no exemption after $55,000 or $70,000 respectively.

 West Virginia follows the federal rules for determining the taxable portion of Social Security benefits.
 Legislation passed in 2019 will eliminate state taxes on these benefits by 2022.